MMM-ATM/.github/README.md

  -->
 - :file_folder: **wrapper**

-    Contains the `mmm_wrapper.f90` sample Fortran90 code that calls the MMM subroutine using `input.dat` input files.
-The wrapper can be used to compile MMM using the provided Make file.
-Additionally, the wrapper serves as an additional reference in regards to making the MMM subroutine call.

-    The wrapper is a simplified and streamlined version of testmmm, and was designed to be modifiable by users.
+    Contains the compiled executable `mmm.exe` when MMM is built from either the main or `wrapper` directory.
+This also contains the `mmm_wrapper.f90` sample Fortran code which is used as an interface to call the MMM subroutine in the compiled MMM library.
+The wrapper was designed to serve as a simple example of how to call the MMM library, and may be modified by users as needed.

     See the separate [MMM Wrapper](doc/Wrapper.md) documentation for more details.